-The UCUCA Office will create accounts for Principal Investigators.
+The ACU Office will create accounts for Principal Investigators.

-Principal Investigators and the UCUCA Office will create accounts for protocol personnel.
+Principal Investigators and the ACU Office will create accounts for protocol personnel.
 (Top of page)

 No. The eResearch Animal Management system will use your University of Michigan Kerberos login information.
 The same login information you use for time reporting, to check your paystub, or to login to the eResearch Proposal Management system will also work in eRAM.
 (Top of page)

 eRAM streamlined the application, review, and approval process by eliminating redundancies that were found in the eSirius protocol application.
 In addition, eRAM allows investigators, departments, and units to better manage protocol and animal data.
 (Top of page)

 Yes.
 PIs and protocol editors will be able to associate their protocol to multiple funding sources including grants.
 Users can associate to any grant in the PM system.
 However, there will be a confirmation that the associated grant is applicable for the protocol.
 (Top of page)

 Yes.
 Our goal was to simplify the amendment process by allowing you to select amendment types specific to your needs.
 There are 4 distinct amendment types, allowing multiple amendments to be processed simultaneously depending on type.
 This accommodates the business need to change personnel and funding sources quickly, while reviewing significant changes to the protocol concurrently.
 (Top of page)

 |Personnel||Allows changes to the non-PI personnel page only, such as adding or removing lab staff listed on the protocol, or updating permissions for lab staff.|